thebowenlab/thebowenlab.github.io/projects/index.md

 We hypothesize that the brain contributes to blood glucose regulation in a **predictive** way -- integrating external cues (appearance/smell/taste of food), nutrient sensing, and knowledge of the body’s own actions and energy use to act as a proactive glycemic controller.

-Project round-up:
+Current projects:
-* Mapping disease-coupled changes in glucose forecasting and sensory encoding using wide-scale Neuropixels recordings and cue-based learning tasks in mice
+* Identifying brain-wide networks that forecast future blood glucose changes
-* Functional delineation of physiological and behavioral outputs using Neuropixels Opto-based manipulations in glucose-forecasting networks
+* Testing how specific neurons and regions influence both metabolism and behavior
-* Developing multi-modal deep learning models to jointly encode neural activity, behavior, and physiological state
+* Building machine learning models that connect brain activity, physiology, and behavior
-* Creating and training model pipelines and user interfaces to model behavior at-scale
+* Creating scalable tools for measuring behavior across large experiments

 {% include tags.html tags="publication, resource, collaboration" %}